Jen Holmes Beamer, Psychotherapist

 Hi!
 I’m Jen, and I’m so glad you’re here.

-Since 2007, I’ve dedicated my professional career to the mental health field.
-From working at a schizophrenia outpatient program in my hometown Hamilton, Canada to community and inpatient mental health programs in North and South Islands of New Zealand, I’ve learned first hand that early childhood and complex trauma lives in the body and the nervous system.
-And that there’s no one way to foster healing.
+Since 2007, I’ve devoted my professional life to the field of mental health and wellbeing.
+From working in a schizophrenia outpatient program in my hometown near Toronto, Canada to roles across community and inpatient mental health programs throughout Aotearoa New Zealand, I’ve witnessed first-hand how early childhood and complex trauma live within the body and nervous system.
+And that there is no single path to healing.

-My own experience of anxiety, panic attacks and the effects of trauma, alongside growing up with a father diagnosed with schizophrenia fostered a vast curiosity about human nature in all its manifestations.
-Mind-body practices and yoga were, and continue to remain an important part of my healing journey, inspiring me to train as a yoga teacher, yoga therapist and trauma-sensitive yoga facilitator.
+My own experiences of anxiety, panic attacks and the effects of trauma - alongside growing up with a father diagnosed with schizophrenia - have fostered a deep curiosity about human nature in all its complexity.
+Mind-body practices, particularly yoga, became an essential part of my own healing journey and inspired me to train as a yoga teacher, yoga therapist and trauma-sensitive yoga facilitator.

-For the past 10 years I’ve developed and facilitated yoga as healing programs within community mental health programs, psychiatric units, community agencies and non-profit organisations.
-More recently, I’ve delivered fully funded body-based group therapy programs under ACC Sensitive Claims for survivors of sexual violence.
+Over the past decade, I’ve developed and facilitated yoga as healing programs within community mental health programs, psychiatric units, community agencies, non-profit organisations, and ACC-funded body-based group therapy for survivors of sexual violence.
 I am also a psychotherapist, specialising in trauma.

-Leading research in trauma healing repeatedly finds that we have to invite the body into the conversation.
-If we choose to work together, my approach incorporates the latest research on how to gently and safely access our emotional experiences as they live in the body so that we can rewire our nervous systems toward safety, re-connection and meaning.
+Leading research in trauma healing continues to affirm that we have to invite the body into the conversation.
+In my work, I integrate this understanding - drawing on the latest research to gentle and safely access emotional experiences as they live in the body - so that we can move toward safety, connection and meaning.

 “It was when i stopped searching for home within others and lifted the foundations of home within myself